device-management-toolkit/docs/docs/Reference/Console/Features/ocr.md

       <img src="..\..\..\..\assets\images\OCR_HTTPSBOOT_BIOS.png" alt="Figure 1: Enable HTTP(S) Boot in BIOS">
     </figure>

 2. Set up an HTTPS server to host the ISO.
-For faster booting, run it on the same network as the device.

     !!! info "HTTPS Server"
         - In this guide, the HTTPS server is running on the same machine as the Console, serving a full Ubuntu LTS image at https://192.168.88.250:5443/ubuntu.iso.